The Russian genitive case.

 - Genitive plural irregulars.
 The genitive plural has more irregular forms than any other case.
 Watch for: человек (person) → людей, ребёнок (child) → детей, друг (friend) → друзей, глаз (eye) → глаз (zero ending on a masculine noun!).

-- Fleeting vowels.
-Some nouns insert or remove a vowel in genitive plural: сестра → сестёр, окно → окон, письмо → писем.
+- A vowel that comes and goes.
+Some nouns add or drop a vowel in the genitive plural: сестра → сестёр, окно → окон, письмо → писем.
 There's no simple rule - you learn these by exposure.

 - Genitive after negated verbs.
 In formal Russian, direct objects of negated verbs take the genitive instead of the accusative: "Я не читал этой книги" instead of "Я не читал эту книгу."
 In modern spoken Russian, the accusative is often used instead, but you'll see the genitive in writing.